nickbrandt/GitLab/doc/development/documentation/index.md

 [documentation workflow](workflow.md).

 - Use the current [merge request description template](https://gitlab.com/gitlab-org/gitlab/blob/master/.gitlab/merge_request_templates/Documentation.md)
-- Label the MR `Documentation` (can only be done by `developer` access, for example, GitLab team members).
+- Label the MR `Documentation` (can only be done by people with `developer` access, for example, GitLab team members).
 - Assign the correct milestone (can only be done by people with `developer` access, for example, GitLab team members).

 Documentation will be merged if it is an improvement on existing content,